fingerprintjs/home/readme.md

 ### BotD - open-source bot detection for the web

 [Botd](https://github.com/fingerprintjs/botd) is a browser JavaScript library for bot detection that enables you to detect bots and browser automation tools in your web applications.
-The [BotD integrations](https://github.com/fingerprintjs/botd-integrations) repository contains examples of integrations with cloud platforms.

 ---